 The Kenbak-1 is little-known, but still considered the first "personal" computer!
-This is a re-creation of this 1971 computer.Designed by Adwater & Stir, Ships from United States of America
+This is a re-creation of this 1971 computer.Designed by Adwater & Stir in United States of America

 John Blankenbaker was a visionary.
 Long before many, he understood that computers were the future.
 While attending the University of Oregon in 1951 he gave a talk on computers to the mathematics club.
 That doesn’t sound like so much today, but in 1951 it’s estimated there were fewer than 100 computers world-wide.
 John set out to create a computer in 1949, but soon discovered it would be too expensive for an individual to build.

 In July of 1971 John finally did it: he created the Kenbak-1, the world’s first personal computer.
 He understood that the capabilities of this computer were limited, but it would fill a niche – to provide a fun and educational method to introduce students to the concepts of computers and programming.